saleor/saleor-docs/docs/dashboard/configuration/attributes.md

 **4. Add values**

-To add specific values to your attribute, click [[Add&nbsp;Value]] in the Attribute Values card and type in the value.
+To add specific values to your attribute, click [[Assign&nbsp;Value]] in the Attribute Values card and type in the value.
 This is visible to your customers.

 **5. Save changes**